 Text.
-Our primary text will be Algebraic Number Theory and Fermat's Last Theorem, by Stewart and Hall, fourth edition.
+Our text will be Introduction to the Theory of Computation, by Michael Sipser, third edition.
 (Earlier editions should be fine, too.)

 Homework.
-Homework assignments will be posted on our course homepage and will be due each Friday via Gradescope.
-Excellent solutions take many forms, but they all have the following characteristics:
+Homework assignments will be posted on our course homepage and will be due each Wednesday via Gradescope.1 Excellent solutions take many forms, but they all have the following characteristics: